dibyendumajumdar/ravi/readthedocs/CrashCourseInLua.rst

   local print = print -- caches global print() function print('hello world!') -- calls the same function as global print()

-There is an exception to the rule - the variables used in a ``for`` loop are implicitly local.
+There is an exception to the rule - the index and key/value variables used in ``for`` loops are implicitly local.

 The Table type
 ==============